charlest1121/discordcatpfp/README.md

 2. Navigate to the project directory.

-3. Run the script with Node.js:
+3. Run the script with Node.js(linux, git bash):

 ```bash
 /usr/bin/node ./test.js